vr00n/TraderJoe-Tract-Stat/README.md

    - `% Population 25 Years and Over: Less than High School`
 - Where there is atleast a 125% difference between TJ and non-TJ group averages.
 - I use the TJ averages from thes features to identify eligible non-TJ census tracts
-- These eligible non-TJ census tracts form the basis of likely locations for the next Trader Joe's.
+- These eligible non-TJ census tracts form the basis of likely locations for the next Trader Joe's locations.

-## Likely next Trader Joes locations
+## Results - Likely next Trader Joes locations

 |  FIPS| Census Link |